 - Dining furniture

-- Fridges, freezers, electric cookers, washing machines and tumble dryers
+- Fridges and freezers (no food), electric cookers, washing machines and tumble dryers

 These items will be collected from inside your property.